 In my family, it’s actually tradition to do an Easter egg hunt instead of single Easter baskets.
 The kids run around and find little chocolate eggs, bunnies, and small toys that are hidden around the house.
-These get placed inside their Easter baskets so they eventually do get filled.
+But I also think themed Easter baskets for kids are really cute too!

 Why would you want to have a themed Easter basket for kids rather than just some toys and treats?
 Well first of all, it’s all about the impact.
 Having a themed basket ties everything together and makes the gift even more unique.
 Second, you can make your kids feel special if you choose a thoughtful theme that reflects their personality.

 How to Surprise Kids With a Themed Easter Basket